error418/pi-remoteswitch/readme.md

 # FMSend

-You will need `wiringPi` and `rcswitch-pi` as dependencies for this project
+You will need `wiringPi` and `rcswitch-pi` as dependencies for this project.

+## Python Dependencies

+This project depends on [flask](http://flask.pocoo.org/ "Flask"), which you can retrieve via `pip`

+## rcswitch-pi

+You will need a forked implementation of rcswitch-pi.
+You can retrieve it [here](https://github.com/Error418/rcswitch-pi).

+The `send.cpp` is modified in this fork to directly accept tri-state codes as a program argument.

 ## Cron Configuration